nuzcraft/rot.js-tutorial/README.md

 http://www.codingcookies.com/2013/04/01/building-a-roguelike-in-javascript-part-1/
 I've not done *any* research to see if the tutorial goes all the way to the end of a finished game, but regardless, we're gonna take a shot!

+### 2020.01.20
+Happy Inauguration Day!
+To celebrate, I'm going to eat some mac n cheese, drink a margarita, and work on some of coding!
+Today, I'm going to try to tackle part 10a - adding items and an inventory to our game.
+We'll see how it goes!

 ### 2020.01.16
 Good day!
 I'm planning on tackling part 9 today!